Telecommunications Reform Package

 The Australian Communications and Media Authority will monitor and enforce the SIP arrangements.
 It will also maintain a public register of SIP areas and SIPs.

-The Government is establishing a Regional Broadband Scheme (RBS) to ensure there are long-term sustainable funding arrangements in place to provide broadband services to Australians in regional and remote areas.
+The Government has established a Regional Broadband Scheme (RBS) to ensure transparent and sustainable funding for essential broadband services in regional, rural and remote Australia.

-nbn’s fixed wireless and satellite networks provide broadband access to almost a million homes and businesses across regional Australia.
-However, these networks are very expensive and are estimated to incur losses of $9.8 billion over 30 years.
-Currently these losses are funded from an opaque internal cross-subsidy from nbn’s profitable fixed line networks.
+NBN Co's fixed wireless and satellite networks provide broadband access to around one million homes and businesses across regional Australia.
+However, these networks are very expensive and are estimated to incur net losses of $9.8 billion over 30 years.
+Currently these losses are funded by an opaque internal cross-subsidy from NBN Co's profitable fixed-line networks.

-The RBS makes this cross-subsidy transparent and requires other competing fixed line networks to contribute to the cost of funding broadband for regional Australia.
+The RBS makes this cross-subsidy transparent and requires other competing fixed-line networks to contribute to the cost of funding broadband in regional Australia.

-The RBS is a long-term solution that ensures essential broadband services will continue to be provided to regional Australia well into the future, regardless of who owns the regional networks and who is the dominant fixed line provider in profitable metropolitan areas.
+The RBS is a long-term solution that ensures essential broadband services will continue to be provided in regional Australia well into the future, regardless of who owns the regional networks and who is the dominant fixed-line provider in profitable metropolitan areas.

 The changes to separation rules (requirements for network owners to have separate wholesale/retail businesses) ensure that all new superfast broadband networks operate on a level playing field, providing competition and choice for consumers and investment certainty for network builders.

-Since 1 January 2011, new high-speed broadband networks have been required to be wholesale-only.
+Since 1 January 2011, new high speed broadband networks have been required to be wholesale-only.
 The Government is amending these rules to make them clearer and more effective, and allow network providers to run separate wholesale and retail businesses on a 'functionally separated' basis.
 This will create new commercial opportunities for providers and encourage them to invest and compete to offer better services for consumers.
-Network providers will need to obtain the approval of the Australian Competition and Consumer Commission (ACCC) by submitting a functional separation undertaking to it.
+Network providers will need to obtain the approval of the Australian Competition and Consumer Commission (ACCC) by submitting a functional separation undertaking.
 The ACCC will consider undertakings based on whether they promote the long-term public interest.

 The reform package will also remove rules that required networks servicing small businesses to be wholesale-only.
 Small businesses will benefit because competition will promote investment in networks and services to meet their specific needs.